-Zack Reaves is a highly sought after cellist and chamber musician.
+Zack Reaves is an acclaimed cellist, teacher, and arranger well versed in a wide range of musical styles.
 His career has taken him around the globe and has consisted of diverse and innovative performances everywhere from Carnegie Hall to local cafes and brewpubs.
-His open-minded and collaborative approach to music has earned him praise among a wide range of audiences.
+His open-minded, energetic, and collaborative approach to music has earned him praise among a wide range of audiences.

 As a teacher, Zack carries a strong philosophy of critical thinking and communication through music.
 He believes that anyone can learn to play an instrument and has taught cellists of all ages and skill levels.
-With over a decade of experience, he has taught at institutions such as Oklahoma City University, University of Colorado-Boulder, Denver School of the Arts, Boulder Valley Waldorf School, Richardson High School, and Highland Park High School, as well as maintaining his own private studio.
-Currently, Zack is the Assistant Director of Junior Chamber Music’s Los Angeles branch.
+Reaves has taught at institutions such as Oklahoma City University, University of Colorado-Boulder, Denver School of the Arts, and Boulder Valley Waldorf School, as well as maintaining his own private studio.
+Currently, Zack is a teaching artist with the LA Phil’s Youth Orchestra Los Angeles (YOLA).

 Reaves holds degrees in cello and chamber music performance from Southern Methodist University and the University of Colorado - Boulder.
 His principal teachers include Andres Diaz, Christopher Adkins, András Fejér, David Requiro, Jim Shelley, and Greg Sauer.

-When not making music, Zack enjoys snowboarding, photography, going to the beach, and drinking really fancy coffee.
-You may also spot him working behind the counter cleaning, selling, or setting up instruments at the Metzler Violin Shop.
-He is currently based in Los Angeles, California with his wife, Parisa, and his two dogs, Cassie and Blue.
+When not making music, Zack enjoys snowboarding, hiking, photography, going to the beach, and being very snobby about his coffee.
+He is currently based in Los Angeles, California with his wife, Parisa, his son, Arya, and his two dogs, Cassie and Blue.